yuchenlichuck/EyeChecker/README.md

 # Eyechecker ( Always Be Improving XD )
 ![EyeChecker](https://raw.githubusercontent.com/yuchenlichuck/EyeChecker/master/icon.ico)
 ## What is Eyechecker?
-Image segmentation of corneal ulceration using machine learning methods
+Image segmentation of corneal ulceration using machine learning methods.
 ## Some images of the segmentation of corneal ulceration result.

 * The original images